 Retainage is a percentage of each payment that’s withheld throughout the project and released when the project is completed.
 Sometimes retainage is reduced as the project progresses and sometimes less scrupulous clients will withhold retainage for no good reason.

 One way to avoid late or non-payments is to ensure you’re invoicing the right way.
 Waiting too long to submit an invoice removes any sense of urgency or expectation as it sends a message that you’re not in any rush.
-Research has found that payments for construction projects typically take around 60 days.

 You should establish a regular billing cycle to follow, so invoices are sent out on a timely basis with clear payment instructions and a due date.